 There is a thin line between intentional misrepresentation and ignorance due to not knowing the law (Canadian Law).

-Our team at SKI Immigration we helped a number of our clients to deal with these situations and prevent their Canadian Citizenship from being revoked.
+Here at SKI Immigration we helped a number of our clients to deal with this type of situations and prevent their Canadian Citizenship from being revoked.

 When a Citizenship is being revoked you need to contact us as soon as possible as you have limited time appeal the decision, any delay may lead to loosing your citizenship without having the chance to fight back for it (appeal the decision).